Friday, October 25, 2013

 Dancers:

-Beryl's only other known screen work is as an uncredited prisoner in Within These Walls (1975), although there are also mentions of her appearing in a 1977 episode of Ripping Yarns, and in a stage production of Peter Pan at the London Coliseum in the 1972-73 season.
-Beryl is also the great-aunt of Doctor Who Magazine interviewer Benjamin Cook.
+Beryl's only other known screen work is as an uncredited prisoner in Within These Walls (1975), and a native in Ripping Yarns (1977).
+Dancing performances were featured in Music for You in 1966, and Eric Robinson Presents (1968).
+There is also evidence of her appearing in a stage production of Peter Pan at the London Coliseum in the 1972-73 season.
+Beryl is the great-aunt of Doctor Who Magazine interviewer Benjamin Cook.

 Ann Harrison